Wirecloud/wirecloud/docs/development/platform/themes.md

 ## Basic themes

-If you do not require a full customised theme, you can create a new theme by changing some of the values (colours, default sizes, etc.) used by another theme.
+If you do not require a full customised theme, you can create a new one by changing some of the values (colours, default sizes, etc.) used by another theme.
+This means you only have to change the set of SCSS variables used by the original theme.

-For doing that you have to create a new folder with the following structure:
+However, to do so, you have to previously create a new folder with the following
+structure:

 ```
 mytheme